 Focusing on the immediate, not the future

 Leaders can be reactive in the way they change the direction of their businesses.
 They might react to new industry developments or falling profits, but they don’t look at the bigger picture.
 Which changes on the horizon are inevitable?
-Are they legal changes, or changes to technology which will impact upon the business?
+Are they legal changes, or changes to technology which will impact the business?
 How can you assess the impact of these changes for your organisation and be prepared, so that everyone understands what’s coming?
 If people feel prepared for change, they’re more likely to trust that you’re considering and protecting them.

 Taking a ‘wait and see’ approach